 The picturesque island of Burano in Italy reminds me of a gelato shop.
 Its homes line up like tubs stacked tight in a freezer—raspberry, cherry, lemon, peach, chocolate, vanilla and hazelnut.
 The only flavor missing is stracciatella, the Italian specialty of swirled chocolate and vanilla studded with cherries.

-The only way for me to visit the island is by boat—whether the vaporetta, ferry, Alilaguna or private speedboat.
+The only way for me to visit the island is by boat—whether the Vaporetto, ferry, Alilaguna, or private speedboat.
 The island is located just four miles from Venice.
-The boat trips takes 40 minutes.
+The boat trip takes 40 minutes.

 Upon landing at the Burano dock, I walk uphill to cross a path toward the wide canal, consider it a baby Venice Grand Canal.
 Boats “park” outside homes on both sides of the canal—the proverbial family van in the driveway.
 Simple rowhouses are painted extravagantly bright shades of red, orange, yellow, blue and green.
 Atlas Obscura describes the residences as the Mad colored houses of Murano:

 “This community on a small Venetian island has taken to painting their houses in bright neon hues.”Atlas Obscura

 Reportedly, the bright colors helped the fishermen find their way home.
 Choice of color is not a whim.
 If a homeowner wants to paint his house, he must contact the government.
 Only certain colors are permitted by location.